Magpul: Chronology

 1999: Richard Fitzpatrick develops the original Magpul 5.56 and introduces it at NDIA.

 2000: The Magpul 7.62 and Magpul 9mm are introduced.

 2001: First Magpul patent is awarded.

 2002: First official military order with 100 M93 stocks purchased for the US Marine Corps.

 2003: Magpul moves out of Fitzpatrick's home to official offices and its first employee, Doug Smith, is hired.

 2004: The Magpul Ranger Plate, Self Leveling Follower, and MIAD (MIssion ADaptable grip) are introduced.

 2005: Additional magazine accessories are introduced, as well as the company's second stock; the PRS.

 2006: Magpul receives its first official NATO Stock Number, and their products are featured in the movie Mission: Impossible III.

 2007: The PMAG 30 magazine for the AR-15/M16s, UBR stock, and Masada Adaptive Combat Rifle are introduced at SHOT Show.

 2008: The MOE (Magpul Original Equipment) line, Magpul PDR concept, FMG9, and Magpul Massoud are introduced.
 The Magpul Dynamics training division is formed.

 2009: The EMAG (Export MAGazine), designed to fit other STANAG 4179-compliant weapons such as the HK416 and SA80 is introduced, as well as several other products such as the MBUS (Magpul Back-Up Sights).

 2010: Magpul wins a bid with the UK Ministry of Defence for 1,000,000 EMAGs to be delivered over a four-year period.
 Several new products are introduced; including the iPhone Field Case.

 2011: The MBUS2 is introduced and is also featured in promos for the video game Battlefield 3.
 First 100,000 EMAGs of the UK Ministry of Defence contract are delivered to troops in Afghanistan.
 Magpul sponsors a truck called "Bam-Bam" in the Breslau Adventure Rallye.

 2012: The PMAG 30 Gen 3 is released in fall as a synthetic magazine compatible for all STANAG 4179-type rifles, from AR-15 rifles to weapons that previously would need EMAGs.

 2015: The Hunter 700 adjustable rifle stock, designed to fit the Remington 700 short action rifle, is introduced at SHOT Show in January.

 2016: Magpul was awarded an exclusive contract to manufacture magazines for the US Marine Corps.

 2018: Formal announcement that units in the U.S. Army could use procurement funds to acquire PMAGs.

+2019: Magpul introduced the PMAG D-50 LR/SR GEN M3.
+Lightweight and with a 50-round capacity, the polymer drum magazine was designed for 7.62x51 mm NATO/.308 Winchester ammunition for SR25/M110 pattern rifles.

+2020: Magpul released the PMAG D-50 EV9 and the PMAG D-50 GL9 - PCC.

 2021: From 11-17 January 2021, Magpul held "Magpul week", wherein they revealed a new product each day of the week.
 Most significantly, this included the FDC-9 and FDP-9, redesigned versions of the prototype Magpul FMG-9, set for release in 2022.